burrowers/garble/README.md

 ### Determinism and seeds

-Just like Go, garble builds are deterministic and reproducible if the inputs remain the same: the version of Go, the version of Garble, and the input code.
+Just like Go, garble builds are deterministic and reproducible in nature.
-This has significant benefits, such as caching builds or being able to use `garble reverse` to de-obfuscate stack traces.
+This has significant benefits, such as caching builds and being able to use `garble reverse` to de-obfuscate stack traces.

-However, it also means that an input package will be obfuscated in exactly the same way if none of those inputs change.
-If you want two builds of your program to be entirely different, you can use `-seed` to provide a new seed for the entire build, which will cause a full rebuild.

-If any open source packages are being obfuscated, providing a custom seed can also provide extra protection.
-It could be possible to guess the versions of Go and garble given how a public package was obfuscated without a seed.
+By default, garble will obfuscate each package in a unique way, which will change if its build input changes: the version of garble, the version of Go, the package's source code, or any build parameter such as GOOS or -tags.
+This is a reasonable default since guessing those inputs is very hard.

+However, providing your own obfuscation seed via `-seed` brings some advantages.
+For example, builds sharing the same seed will produce the same obfuscation, even if any of the build parameters or versions vary.
+It can also make reverse-engineering harder, as an end user could guess what version of Go or garble you're using.

+Note that extra care should be taken when using custom seeds.
+If a seed used to build a binary gets lost, `garble reverse` will not work.
+Rotating the seeds can also help against reverse-engineering in the long run, as otherwise some bits of code may be obfuscated the same way over time.

+An alternative approach is `-seed=random`, where each build is entirely different.

 ### Caveats